 Related: Check out this post on how to make your own 2x2s.

-Want more outdoor project ideas?
+Want more planter ideas?
 Check out a few of these:

 Step 1: Cut and Assemble Louvered Slat Panels

-Once I had four sets of four slats and two 1x2s, I began assembling.
+Once I had 4 sets of 4 slats + two 1x2s, I began assembling four side panels.
 (I’m only showing three sets below because I already put one together haha.)

 I lined up the corners of the top 1×4 with the edges of the 1×2 piece and attached using 2” wood screws.
 DON’T FORGET TO PREDRILL!!